-Some foods are so weird that we have to wonder who first thought to try eating them.
+Some foods are so weird that we have to wonder who first tried eating them.
 Chewing gum is one of them.
 Gum is naturally made in trees: it’s the “resin” or sap that oozes up and down the inside of the trunk.
-As far back as 9,000 years ago humans started chewing the gum from birch trees.
-Remember, it didn’t smell good like mint or pink bubble gum — it probably smelled more like dirt — sowho knows what gave them the idea.
-But it’s become all the rage ever since, with 374 trillion sticks of gum now made every year.
-We’re just glad it doesn’t taste like dirt.
+About 9,000 years ago humans started chewing the gum from birch trees.
+Remember, it didn’t taste like mint or pink bubble gum — it probably tasted more like dirt.
+Today we make 374 TRILLION sticks of gum every year, because it tastes a lot better now!

 Wee ones: The record for longest time chewing gum is 8 hours!
 What numbers would you say to count them off?

 Little kids: If you walk 2 steps, then chew 2 times, then walk 4 steps, then chew 4 times, then take 6 steps…what do you probably do next?
 Bonus: If you try 10 times to blow a bubble with your gum and you succeed every time except the last, how many bubbles did you blow?

 Big kids: The largest bubble-gum bubble ever blown was 23 inches wide.
 If your head is 7 inches wide, how much wider than your head was that bubble?
 Bonus: They say Americans chew an average of 300 sticks of gum per person in a year.
 If you chewed at that rate, how many sticks would you chew each month?
 Is it that crazy a number?
 (Hint if needed: 12 is 3 x 4, so to divide by 12, you can divide by 3, then by 4…)